 Battery related issues

-Emulators can’t test the power efficiency of your app.
+Emulators can not test the power efficiency of your app.
 What if it kills your device in a couple of hours?

 Customization and Platforms